justindbaur/justinbaur.github.io/index.md

 Hi, my name is Justin Baur.
 I am a software engineer primarily focused on .NET.
+I also like TypeScript and JavaScript.